LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Copy&Move/_Copy&Move.md

 For classes with pointer member variables, three things are normally done:
-1. Include the destructor in the class.
+1. Include the destructor in the class
-2. Overload the assignment operator for the class.
+2. Overload the assignment operator for the class
-3. Include the copy constructor.
+3. Include the copy constructor

 Constructors, destructors, and copy and move operations for a type are not logically separate.
 We must define them as a matched set or suffer logical or performance problems.